 PLPD auto insurance is an acronym short for personal liability and property damage.
-In some cases, this form of insurance is simply shortened to “liability insurance.”
+Sometimes, this form of insurance is simply shortened to “liability insurance.”
 PLPD is the foundation of every auto insurance policy.
-This form of insurance is required in Michigan as well as every other state in the country, except for New Hampshire.
+This form of insurance is required in Michigan and every other state in the country except for New Hampshire.
 Below, let’s take a closer look at the purpose of PLPD auto insurance and why it is so important in Michigan.

 PLPD Auto Insurance in Michigan

 Michigan mandates all drivers have PLPD auto insurance coverage.
 The state requires upwards of $20,000 in bodily injury liability coverage along with $40,000 of coverage per accident and $10,000 worth of property damage liability coverage.
 This amount of coverage is often presented as 20/40/10.

 Personal injury protection (PIP) and property protection insurance (PPI) are also required in Michigan.
 Furthermore, Michigan is a no-fault state, which means that your auto insurance policy will pay for you and your passenger’s medical bills regardless of who was at fault for the accident.
 Because Michigan is a no-fault state with such high PIP and PPI requirements, Michigan’s auto insurance rates tend to be the highest in the country.

 Because Michigan is a no-fault state, PLPD coverage in Michigan is typically used for accidents out-of-state or in special circumstances, such as fatal accidents.